fasttime/JScrewIt/Features.md

 _Available in Chrome, Edge, Firefox, Internet Explorer, Safari, Opera and Android Browser.
 This feature is not available inside web workers in Safari 7.1+ before 10.0+._
 <a name="UNDEFINED"></a>
 ### `UNDEFINED`
-The property that Object.prototype.toString.call\(\) evaluates to "\[object Undefined\]".
+The property that Object.prototype.toString.call\(\) evaluates to "\[object Undefined\]".<br>
-This behavior is specified by ECMAScript, and is supported by all engines except Android Browser versions prior to 4.1.2, where this feature is not available.
+This behavior is specified by ECMAScript, and is enforced by all engines except Android Browser versions prior to 4.1.2, where this feature is not available.

 _Available in Chrome, Edge, Firefox, Internet Explorer, Safari, Opera, Android Browser 4.1+ and Node.js._
 <a name="UNEVAL"></a>